Fees and Insurance

 - Midland’s Choice

 The fee you pay for services will vary based on your insurance coverage, as insurance companies all differ in terms of what they consider “reasonable and customary” rates.
 In addition, policies have different requirements about what you are expected to pay during each visit.
 Some plans set a standard amount you pay each visit (co-pay), while others require you to pay a percentage of the fee each visit (co-insurance).
 Your plan will also have a percentage you are expected to pay out-of-pocket annually (deductible), and you may have separate deductibles for in-network providers and out-of-network providers.
-Finally, plans set an out-of-pocket maximum, which is most you will have to pay for covered services in a plan year.
-After you spend this amount on deductibles, co-payments, and co-insurance, your health plan pays 100% of the costs of covered benefits.
-Some insurance companies have chosen to waive member responsibility altogether for Tele-Health therapy during the COVID-19 crisis in order to support member mental health alongside social distancing.
-Please check with your insurance carrier to see whether this benefit applies to you.
+Finally, plans set an out-of-pocket maximum, which is the most you will have to pay for covered services in a plan year.
+After you spend this amount on deductibles, co-payments, and co-insurance, your health plan pays the costs of covered benefits.

-We strongly suggest you contact your insurance carrier to get the details of your plan before making your first appointment.
-You can usually find the number on your insurance card.
+We strongly suggest you contact your insurance carrier to get the details of your specific plan before making your first appointment.
+You can usually find the number on the back of your insurance card.
 You’ll want to ask questions such as:

 - Do I have a deductible?